kuancheen/christmas2025-blesseddraw/README.md

 🔗 **Live Demo**: [Click Here to Run App](https://kuancheen.github.io/christmas2025-blesseddraw/)

-This is a self-contained web application designed to facilitate real-time, non-repeating number draws for jackpot prizes.
-It runs entirely in your browser using local storage for persistence.
+This is a premium, self-contained web application designed for real-time, non-repeating number draws.
+Featuring a vibrant **Royal Blue and Gold** theme, it uses local storage for persistence and provides a smooth, state-of-the-art jackpot experience.

 ## 1. Running the App
 Simply open the `index.html` file in any modern web browser (Chrome, Edge, Safari, etc.).